Historicity of the Quran: Textual criticism

-Some revionist western scholars, question the accuracy of the traditional accounts on whether the holy book existed in any form before the last decade of the seventh century (Patricia Crone and Michael Cook); and/or argue it is a "cocktail of texts", some of which may have been existent a hundred years before Muhammad, that evolved (Gerd R. Puin), or was redacted (J. Wansbrough), to form the Quran.
+Some revisionist western scholars question whether the holy book existed in any form before the last decade of the seventh century (Patricia Crone and Michael Cook).
+Others argue that it is a "cocktail of texts", some of which may have existed a hundred years before Muhammad, that evolved (Gerd R. Puin) or was redacted (J. Wansbrough) to form the Quran.